 - Make sure to visit a dentist at least 2 times a year.
 This helps to remove the tartar buildup you haven’t been able to take care at home.
 Buildup up of tartar in the hard to clean areas can be very bad for your gums.

 - If you take tobacco then it’s time to give up.
 Because smoking is responsible for 75% of periodontal diseases among the adult.
 Using tobacco products damages the gum tissue and increases the risk of gum diseases.

 - Maintain proper eating and living lifestyle.
-Apart oral hygiene, it is also important to follow proper eating habits that include plenty of fruits, vegetables, whole grains and others.
+Apart from oral hygiene, it is also important to follow proper eating habits that include plenty of fruits, vegetables, whole grains, and others.
 And make sure exercise regularly and avoid drinking alcohol.

 As prevention is one of the best ways to avoid gum infection – it is very important to take care of your gums as a priority.
 Make to follow the above guidelines to keep both teeth and gums healthy.

 Some Frequently Asked Questions: